aliyun/terraform-provider-alicloud/website/docs/r/db_instance.html.markdown

    - Manual: Instances are forcibly upgraded to a higher minor version when the current version is unpublished.

    See more [details and limitation](https://www.alibabacloud.com/help/doc-detail/123605.htm).
-* `upgrade_db_instance_kernel_version` - (Optional, Available in 1.126.0+) Whether to upgrade a minor version of the kernel.
+* `upgrade_db_instance_kernel_version` - (Deprecated in v1.198.0+)  Whether to upgrade a minor version of the kernel.
 Valid values:
     - true: upgrade
     - false: not to upgrade
 * `upgrade_time` - (Optional, Available in 1.126.0+) The method to update the minor engine version.
 Default value: Immediate.
-It is valid only when `upgrade_db_instance_kernel_version = true`.
+It is valid only when `target_minor_version` is changed.
 Valid values:
     - Immediate: The minor engine version is immediately updated.
     - MaintainTime: The minor engine version is updated during the maintenance window.
 For more information about how to change the maintenance window, see ModifyDBInstanceMaintainTime.
     - SpecifyTime: The minor engine version is updated at the point in time you specify.
 * `switch_time` - (Optional, Available in 1.126.0+) The specific point in time when you want to perform the update.
 Specify the time in the ISO 8601 standard in the yyyy-MM-ddTHH:mm:ssZ format.
-It is valid only when `upgrade_db_instance_kernel_version = true`.
+It is valid only when `target_minor_version` is changed.
 The time must be in UTC.

 -> **NOTE:** This parameter takes effect only when you set the UpgradeTime parameter to SpecifyTime.
 * `target_minor_version` - (Optional, Available in 1.126.0+) The minor engine version to which you want to update the instance.
 If you do not specify this parameter, the instance is updated to the latest minor engine version.
-It is valid only when `upgrade_db_instance_kernel_version = true`.
 You must specify the minor engine version in one of the following formats:
     - PostgreSQL: rds_postgres_<Major engine version>00_<Minor engine version>.
 Example: rds_postgres_1200_20200830.
     - MySQL: <RDS edition>_<Minor engine version>.
 Examples: rds_20200229, xcluster_20200229, and xcluster80_20200229.
 The following RDS editions are supported:
       - rds: The instance runs RDS Basic or High-availability Edition.